Adapting to climate change

 Climate change is causing an increase in heat waves and heavy rainfall.
 These phenomena have several possible consequences:

-The creation of cool islands and the development of green infrastructure,which are natural or landscaped areas with vegetation are essential to counteract the effects of heat waves (french only) and ensure better management of rainwater.
+The creation of cool islands (in French only) including via the development of green infrastructure—natural or landscaped vegetated areas—is essential to counteract the effects of heat waves (in French only) and ensure better management of rainwater.

-The program Accelerating local climate transition (ATCL) (french only) also provides funding for municipal bodies to plan and implement projects that will help Québec municipalities adapt and reduce their Greenhouse gases (GHG) emissions.
+The program Accelerating local climate transition (ATCL) (in French only) also provides funding for municipal bodies to plan and implement projects that will help Québec municipalities adapt and reduce their Greenhouse gases (GHG) emissions.

-Several individual adaptation measures (french only) can also help reduce the impact of extreme heat.
+Several individual adaptation measures (in French only) can also help reduce the impact of extreme heat.

 Find out more about solutions for adapting to heat and heavy rain, and discover completed projects.